ironeternal/ironeternal.github.io/earthkin/index.md

 5. **Illusion** (50ft, 10ft diameter, Concentration, Wits): You create an illusion (basically a perfect hologram) of whatever object or creature you want.
 It can move as long however you dictate, but it cannot make any sound (or smell, touch, etc).
 Remember that illusions can only add, not subtract.
 (They can cover up a hole, but not create the illusion of a hole).
 6. **Light** (touch, object, 4 hrs): Object illuminates within 30ft.
 With a successful attack roll, you can touch a creature's face, blinding them with glare.
 7. **Magic Missile** (200ft. creature): Create LARGE missles that each deal 1 damage (may be split among targets), no save or resistance.
 8. **Raise Skeleton** (touch, corpse, concentration): Target becomes a skeleton (AC5, 5hp, +0 to everything) that will kill living creatures on sight (otherwise idle).
 Make Will checks to command them to move, kill, or not kill.
 They're otherwise mindless.
-Can be equiped with weapons and armor.
+Can be equipped with weapons and armor.
 You can learn this spell more than once to cast it more than once at a time. _This spell is considered evil_
 9. **Animate Object** (touch, object, 1hr, Will): Target become friendly creature (AC5, 5hp, +0 to everything) that can move under their own power.
 Make Will checks to command them.
 They're about as smart as a trained dog, and can talk.
 You can learn this spell more than once to cast it more than once at a time.
-0. **Filtch** (50ft, object small enough to be wield 1 handed, Might): Target object is either teleported to your hand or from your hand to a location you can see.
+0. **Filch** (50ft, object small enough to be wield 1 handed, Might): Target object is either teleported to your hand or from your hand to a location you can see.
 To take an object requires whatever is holding it to fail a Might check.

 <img src="https://64.media.tumblr.com/774ba779aea0b74b42783e5af80c3cb2/efe201e0d99cf176-eb/s1280x1920/20b05eab201e19f31ccfc5daaaa07d123430540f.jpg" width="400"/>